pubgeo/ultrra-baseline/README.md

 - See `python baseline.py --help` for more information.
 - Example run shell scripts are provided.

+# Coordinate Systems Alignment
+- During the view synthesis stage, the ground truth camera locations are provided in geodetic coordinates (latitude, longitude, and altitude) as specified in the metadata JSON file.
+These geodetic coordinates can be converted to the world reference East-North-Up (ENU) Cartesian coordinate system, represented by `xEast`, `yNorth`, and `zUp`, using the `geodetic2enu` function.
+- For evaluation purposes, the reconstructed coordinates must be aligned with the ENU world coordinate system.
+The [baseline code](https://github.com/pubgeo/ultrra-baseline/blob/main/baseline.py) provides an example demonstrating how to align reconstructed local coordinates to the ENU coordinates.
+    - **COLMAP Reconstructions**: COLMAP may reconstruct multiple models when not all images are registered into a single model.
+These reconstructed models (`arb_colmap_models`) are stored in the arb_colmap_dir, and the camera locations in local coordinates are saved in `successful_arb_colmap_cart_dicts`.
+    - **Coordinate Alignment**: For each model in arb_colmap_models, a transformation is calculated between the local camera locations and their corresponding ENU world coordinates using the `Procrustes` function.
+The models are then transformed to the ENU coordinate system using these calculated transformations and saved as `transformed_arb_colmap_models`.
+    - **Model Merging**: Once transformed, the aligned models can be merged into a single model using the `merge_models` function

 # Submission to Codabench
 - In order to create your zip file that you upload to codabench, please organize your folders into a specific format, otherwise the scoring program will error.
 The format expected is: